markattarcolgate64/library-ml-recommender/README.md

 ## 📚 Overview

-**PyLib Recommender** analyzes Python project needs and suggests the most appropriate libraries using advanced deep learning techniques.
-Say goodbye to manual package searching - let AI find the perfect tools for your project!
+**PyLib Recommender** analyzes Python project needs and suggests the most appropriate libraries using a deep learning model.

 ## ✨ Features